zohaib896/Doodle_Resubmission/ReadMe_resubmission.txt

 I had to limit the size of messages to able to read in terminal .

-2.	  using python
+2.	  using python:
 This is desirable for our counting as well and the one I worked finally.  following is the explanation of each of these scripts.
-Producer.py
+Producer.py:
 During this step I used pandas read json function to read the file and load into producer.
 I created a sub data frame where I selected only the user id and time stamp .
 Transformation  of unix times
 After this I transformed  the unix time stamp into  date time and added the columns  of year , month , day , hours , minutes , seconds columns to the data frame .
 This could be used for any grouping on dataframes .
 Now That I have split columns of date , I can select minutes and user id from it and select proper data structure to send it to the producer .

-Selection of data structure
+Selection of data structure :
 Firstly I thought to use dictionary of sets .
 Well  this wasnot an option because sets are not serialize able .
 So I did a work around while still using sets .
 I used default dictionary of lists because this can easily be send in producer.send() function.
 The values have to be json and serializable for this .
 However since  the user ids per minute can be duplicates , i used set()  data structure  to  make it unique and then transform it back to list and send  dictionary of list to producer.send() function.
 Then it will contain the unique users for every minute and is serializeable .